hnavilur/webex-contact-center-flows/business-hours-template/README.md

 1. **Business Hours Setup**: Create working hours, holiday lists, and overrides in the Webex Control Hub under Contact Center Setup.
 2. **Audio Files**: Upload the required audio files for prompts such as the "BusinessHoursOpen.wav" or use Cisco’s TTS feature.
-3. **Queue, Teams, and Entry Point Mapping**: Configure these elements in the Webex Contact Center Management Portal.
+3. **Queue, Teams, and Entry Point Mapping**: Configure these elements in the Control Hub settings page for Webex Contact Center.

 ### Flow Breakdown